dusty/multi-rack-app-app/README.txt

-Quick app to demonstrate using different RACK APPS within an App.
+Quick App to demonstrate using different Apps within a Sinatra App.

 SETUP
  $ gem install bundler